Pineapple-weed – Matricaria Discoidea: Edible & Medicinal Uses of the Wild Chamomile of Wild Plants

 Table of Contents

-Also called wild chamomile, which is more alluring on the medicinal side of naming.
+Pineapple-weed (Matricaria discoidea) is an easy to identify introduced edible “weed” that locals have probably noticed in their driveways if not paved.
+It’s also called wild chamomile, which is more alluring on the medicinal side of naming.
 I suppose “pineapple” triggers a thirst for learning about its edible qualities.

-Pineapple-weed (Wild Chamomile) - Matricaria Discoidea
+Pineapple-weed (Wild Chamomile) - Matricaria discoidea

-Pineapple-weed (Wild Chamomile) – Matricaria Discoidea
+Pineapple-weed (Wild Chamomile) – Matricaria discoidea

 Edible Uses of Pineapple-weed